ElektraInitiative/libelektra/src/libs/highlevel/README.md

 elektraClose (elektra);
 ```

-Be sure not to access indexes outside of the arrays bounds.
-The same rules a described in [Read values from the KDB](#read-values-from-the-kdb) apply here, meaning, that you are responsible for providing a complete and correct specification (see [Application Integration](/doc/tutorials/application-integration.md)).
-If you try to access a key that you have not specified, the library will call `exit(EXIT_FAILURE)`.
+Because even the best specification and perfect usage as intended can not fully prevent an error from occurring, when saving the
+configuration, all setter-functions take an additional `ElektraError` argument, which will be set if an error occurs.
+Currently setters
+should not call the fatal error handler, however, there are no guarantees that this will remain as such.
+For example a valid reason for
+a setter to call the fatal error handler instead of returning an error, would be problems with memory allocation (from which an application
+is unlikely to recover).

-### Reading Enum Values
+### Enum Values
-Read enum values is a special case, because the compiler is not able to infer the enum type from the key alone.
-Therefore you can either use the function `int elektraGetEnumInt (Elektra * elektra, char * keyName)`, and deal with the raw integer yourself, or use the convenience macro `elektraGetEnum(elektra, keyname, enumType)`, which calls `elektraGetEnumInt` and then casts to `enumType`.
+Reading enum values is a special case, because the compiler is not able to infer the enum type from the key alone.
+Therefore you can
+either use the function `int elektraGetEnumInt (Elektra * elektra, char * keyName)`, and deal with the raw integer yourself, or use the
+convenience macro `elektraGetEnum(elektra, keyname, enumType)`, which calls `elektraGetEnumInt` and then casts to `enumType`.

 ```c
 typedef enum { A, B, C } MyEnum;